 - The technologies that increase the efficiency of the energy we consume are discussed in Electric Vehicles, Heat Pumps, with others to follow such as Smart Homes.

 - Technologies that can reduce the amount of grid electricity we consume such as solar PV, and Home Batteries.

 - The technologies needed to support low Carbon energy sources are discussed in a separate paper Net Zero Technologies.

-Housing We believe that whole housing retrofit will be a critical area to address.
+We therefore believe that whole housing retrofit will be a critical area to address.
 While there have been several government schemes, including the most recent £5,000-£10,000 green homes grant initiative, the local market and supply chain are not sufficiently developed to deliver quality retrofits.